 In 2003 he was briefed by NSW to appear for the state in the ACT’s long-running coronial inquiry into the devastating 2003 bushfires that burned into Canberra.
 When several hundred plaintiffs subsequently sued NSW, he joined the team briefed to represent the state in that litigation.
 The case tested the boundaries of liability for government authorities in negligence, and involved careful analysis of how the High Court has developed this important area of the law.

-In 2018, Chris was recognised in Doyle’s Guide as a leading Commercial Litigation & Dispute Resolution, and Wills & Estates Litigation Barrister in the ACT.
+In 2018, 2019, and 2020, Chris was recognised in Doyle’s Guide as a recommended Commercial Litigation & Dispute Resolution, and Wills & Estates Litigation Barrister in the ACT.

 In 2019 he became a nationally accredited mediator available to facilitate the resolution of all types of civil disputes.